tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

   }
 ```

-One thing I haven't figured out though is why calling `FUTEX_WAKE(1)` without lock is racy.
+One thing I haven't figured out though is why calling `FUTEX_WAKE(1)` without lock is racy, which seems like a straightforward fix to this issue.

 Similarly, `cond_broadcast` tries to use `FUTEX_CMP_REQUEUE`, which is the kernel's implementation of "wait morphing".
 The wait queue of `cv.futex` is moved directly to user's mutex, so that when the first woken thread finishes its work (by releasing mutex), rest of the threads can be woken up in sequence.
+In this way, we won't encounter "thundering herd" problem where multiple threads wake up at the same time competing for the same mutex.

 ```rust
 // cond_wait (userspace)